 Who we are

 Asheville Writers In The Schools and Community (AWITSC) is a North Carolina-based nonprofit organization that ignites social change through the power of the arts, culture, and restorative self-expression.

-Founded in 2011 and committed to social justice and racial equity, AWITSC provides youth and adults with opportunities to voice their experiences and their passions, through innovative arts and creative writing programming.
+Founded in 2011 and committed to social justice and racial equity, AWITSC provides youth and adults with opportunities to voice their experiences and their passions, through innovative arts and creative placemaking activities.
 We envision a just and equitable community where the artistic expression, cultural exchange, and voices of black and brown people of all ages are amplified, celebrated, and published.

 What we do